Project goal:

 How will this impact the community?

-We are working with the City of Swan and Shire of Mundaring on the stages of the project and how it will impact traffic.
-One of the bigger traffic impacts will be along Helena Valley Road.
-At this stage, we anticipate having traffic management along Helena Valley Road for approximately 8 months where two-way access will be maintained.
-There will be an approved traffic management in the place during the project and whilst we will minimise any inconvenience as much as possible, delays can be expected.
+Traffic Management - We are working with the City of Swan and Shire of Mundaring as to how the work will impact traffic.
+There is an approved traffic management plan in place until the completion of the project in approximately October 2024.
+Whilst we will minimise any inconvenience as much as possible, delays can be expected along Helena Valley Road.

-There is an easement that runs through the Bushmead Conservation Area.
-This allows us to construct the pipeline within this area.
-Care will be taken to minimise impacts to the trees and other flora during construction, however there will need to be some clearing.
-We will liaise closely with Cedar Woods, Creating Communities Australia and residents throughout construction.
+Environment - There is an approved easement that runs through the Bushmead Conservation area, Helena Valley Lifestyle Village and Helena Valley Road.
+This allows us to construct the pipeline within this area, Clearing and trimming will be taking places within the approved area and care will be taken to minimise impacts to the trees and other flora during construction.

 Reinstatement